Modelling of a cyclist's power for time trials on a velodrome: Introduction

-We begin this article by expressing mathematically the geometry of both the black line, which corresponds to the official length of the track, and the inclination of the track.
-Our expressions are accurate representations of the common geometry of modern $250$\,-metre velodromes~(Mehdi Kordi, {\it pers.~comm.}, 2020).
+We begin this article by expressing mathematically the geometry of the black line and the inclination of the track.
+We provide a detailed derivation of the Euler spiral, which already appeared as an earlier version of this arXiv and was referred to by~\citet{FitzgeraldEtAl2021} as the most detailed to date.
+Also, we derive a Bloss-transition curve, whose curvature is thrice-differentiable.
+Our expressions are accurate representations of the common geometry of modern $250$\,-metre velodromes, whose design details were provided by Mehdi Kordi ({\it pers.\!~comm.}, 2020).
 We proceed to formulate an expression for power used against dissipative forces and power used to increase mechanical energy.
-Subsequently, we focus our attention on a model for which we assume a constant centre-of-mass speed.
-We use this assumption in a numerical example and complete the article with conclusions.
-In appendices, we present derivations of expressions for the air resistance and lean angle.
+In particular, while earlier work considers changes in gravitational potential energy as a function of vertical location on a banked velodrome (e.g., \citet{BenhamEtAl2020}) or of the lean angle and the vertical inclination of trajectory (e.g., \citet{FittonSymons2018}), we consider\,---\,in accordance with the assumption of instantaneous rotational equilibrium\,---\,increases in gravitational potential energy due solely to straightening of the cyclist upon exiting the curves, with wheels remaining along the black line.
+We show that a significant amount of power is expended in that process.
+To present a numerical example and for a comparison with \citet{FitzgeraldEtAl2021}, we examine the case of a constant centre-of-mass speed, which we consider the best mathematical analogy for the steadiness of timetrial efforts on a velodrome.
+As the last part of this article, we consider the applicability of our formulation to slight changes in speed.

+For completeness, we include six appendices.
+Therein, we present derivations of expressions for the effects of air resistance on power requirements, for the lean angle as a function of speed and radius of curvature, for change of gravitational potential energy with the lean angle, comparison of potential and rotational wheel energies as a function of the lean angle, effects of gradual speed increase on power requirements, and a brief discussion of empirical adequacy of model assumptions.